 When disaster strikes, engineers find and rescue people using equipment such as telescopic lenses, drones and radar devices that detect victims' heartbeats and even cockroaches fitted with microphones, which can detect sounds coming from underneath rubble.

 They provide immediate shelter and transport networks and get emergency water and sanitation services working to prevent the outbreak of disease.
-Often critical for providing humanitarian relief, engineers are responsible for getting electricity and communications up and running again and help people rebuild their lives with medical innovations.
+Often critical for providing humanitarian relief, engineers working in this field are responsible for getting electricity and communications up and running again and help people rebuild their lives with medical innovations.

 The design, development and improvement of warning and detection systems also helps reduce the impact of future disasters.